ljoly/corewar/README.md

 # corewar
-Creating an assembler to compile programs (the "champions"), and a virtual “arena” in which the champions will fight.
+Creating an assembler to compile programs (the "champions"), and a virtual “arena” in which the champions are supposed to fight.

 ## vm usage: